hojlund123/WiFi-Devices/README.md

 # WiFi Devices
-Webapp written in Flask, used to scan the local network to show who is online.
+Web app written in Flask, used to scan the local network to show who is online.

 ### Work in progress